Adityasingh3010/Python-hackerrank/README.md

 # Python-hackerrank
-this file covers everything we need in brushing up skills in python language
+This file covers everything we need in brushing up skills in python language